 • The County Treasurer collects revenues for Pitkin, Eagle and Garfield Counties within the Authority's member jurisdictions.
 Reassessment of all properties occurs every odd-numbered year.
-Based on the 2021 final assessed valuations of taxable property provided by the Assessors in Pitkin, Eagle and Garfield Counties, the values increased 8.3%, 12.3%, and 7.7%, respectively.
-The residential assessment rate remains at 7.15% for the 2021 tax year, with collections in 2022 budget year.
+Based on the 2022 final assessed valuations of taxable property provided by the Assessors in Pitkin, Eagle and Garfield Counties, the values remain relatively flat and are -0.4%, 0.5%, and 0.6%, respectively.
+The residential assessment rate declined to 6.95% from 7.15% and the multifamily residential assessment rate decreased to 6.85% from 7.15% for the 2022 tax year, with collections in 2023 budget year.